mohamadrezakoohkan/Plister/README.md

 ## Usage

-Example of how to implement Dequer in your project.
+Example of how to implement Plister in your project.

 ```swift
 import Plister